jlimadev/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 - use machine learning algorithms and graphs
 - automatically collect data and processes events from vpc flow logs, cloudtrail, guardduty and create a unified view of it.
 - produces visualizations with details and context to get to the root cause.

+## AWS Abuse

+It is a way to report suspect acts coming from hosted services that use aws resources.
+We need to contact the AWS abuse team.

+Prohibited and Abusive behaviors:

+- Spam – receiving undesired emails from AWS-owned IP address, websites & forums spammed by AWS resources
+- Port scanning – sending packets to your ports to discover the unsecured ones
+- DoS or DDoS attacks – AWS-owned IP addresses attempting to overwhelm or crash your servers/softwares
+- Intrusion attempts – logging in on your resources
+- Hosting objectionable or copyrighted content – distributing illegal or copyrighted content without consent
+- Distributing malware – AWS resources distributing softwares to harm computers or machines

+## Root User Privileges

+Root user is the main account registered in AWS.
+It has complete access to all AWS resources, but we should not use the main account to common tasks, to do so we must create users within our account.
+But there a few actions allowed ONLY in the root account:

+- **Change Account Settings** (name, email, address, root user password, root user access keys)
+- View certain taxes invoices
+- Close AWS account
+- Restore IAM user permissions
+- **Change or Cancel the AWS support plan**
+- **Register as a seller in the reserved instance Marketplace**
+- Configure an Amazon S3 Bucket to enable MFA
+- Edit or delete Amazon S3 bucket policy that includes a invalid VPC or VPC endpoint ID
+- SignUp to GovCloud

+## Summary

 [UP](#security-and-compliance)